 Biggers wheels with big tires make your vehicle wheel system larger and create a comparatively large circle.

-As a result, comparatively, it turns more than 17-inch tires in the same acceleration.
+As a result, comparatively, it turns more than 17-inch tires with the same acceleration.
 Though bigger wheels get more speed in a few seconds, it decreases vehicle fuel mileage for its demanding tractions with tires.

 4. Do bigger rims hurt the car?